-The Italian ARC is hosted by the INAF-Istituto di Radioastronomia in Bologna.
-Support is offered with proposal preparation and submission, tracking of accepted Visit the Italian ARC node at https://arc.ira.inaf.it

-ALMA projects, data reduction with CASA, and with ALMA archive mining, polarimetry and mm-VLBI with ALMA, our three areas of expertise.
+The Italian ARC node is hosted by the INAF-Istituto di Radioastronomia in Bologna.
+Support is offered with proposal preparation and submission, tracking of accepted ALMA projects, data reduction with CASA, and with ALMA archive mining, polarimetry and mm-VLBI with ALMA, our three areas of expertise.

-The Italian ARC also investigates new techniques of data reduction and handling and is heavily involved in the development of the ALMA science data archive.
+The Italian ARC node also investigates new techniques of data reduction and handling and is heavily involved in the development of the ALMA science data archive.
 It organizes seminars, tutorials and workshops to inform and train the Italian community and to stimulate scientific discussion and collaborations.
 ARC personnel are involved in teaching and supervising students.

 Multi-wavelength research, especially through the use of archives, is becoming more and more requested.
-The Italian ARC therefore also offers assistance with reduction and analysis of data taken with other interferometers.
+The Italian ARC node therefore also offers assistance with reduction and analysis of data taken with other interferometers.